Reviews You Can Rely On

 Credit: Jon Oleson

 If you're in the market for a plastic bottle, then you'll be interested to know that the water inside each of the plastic bottles reached over 100 F during the test, with the exception of the Camelbak Podium Dirt bike bottle (which reached 96.8 F).
 This highlights the fact that if you're toting plastic, then it's best to keep it out of the sun.
-At least you can rest assured that companies are taking environmental health into consideration and making plastic bottles out of materials that don't leach BPA, BPS, BPF, phthalates, and other known carcinogens into your water.
+At least you can rest assured that companies are considering environmental health and making plastic bottles out of materials that don't leach BPA, BPS, BPF, phthalates, and other known carcinogens into your water.

 water bottle - the camelbak podium's insulation is a foam-type material in between...